git-moss/DrivenByMossWiki/Ableton-Push-I-&-II.md

     * 8 edit knobs: Change volume and pan of master track.
 Hold **Shift** for fine adjustments.
     * Dis-/Enable audio engine
     * Switch to the next/previous opened project with buttons 7 and 8.

+9. **User** - Press "User" to enter
+   Allows to map up to 64 user parameters divided into 8 pages with 8 parameters.
+Right click on any parameter in Bitwig and select *Map to controller*.
+After that move one of the knobs in user mode to complete the mapping.
+Mappings are stored with each project.
+    * 8 edit knobs: Change value of a mapped parameter.
+Hold **Shift** for fine adjustments.
+    * Left/Right buttons: Select next/previous parameter page
+    * Buttons of 1st row select the parameter page.
+    * Buttons of 2nd row select currently have no function.

 ## Note Mode (Playing the pads)